amykatenicho/DataCultureIoT/README.md

 2. Get a Windows 10 IoT Core SD Card or download the **Windows 10 IoT Core** image as per the instructions on <https://ms-iot.github.io/content/en-US/win10/SetupRPI.htm>, be sure to follow the steps to mount the image, and run the installer on your development PC.
 If you already have the OS image on a card, you still need to follow this step to get the IoT Core Watcher and Visual Studio templates on to your PC.

 3. Once you have the image on the card, insert the micro SD card in the Raspberry Pi device.
+(SD card will already be imaged in the Data Culture Labs)

-5. Connect the Raspberry Pi to a power supply, optionally a keyboard, mouse and monitor, and use the Ethernet cable to connect your device and your development PC.
+5. Connect the Raspberry Pi to a power supply [optionally a keyboard, mouse and monitor] and use the Ethernet cable to connect your device and your development PC.
 You can do it by plugging in one end of the spare Ethernet cable to the extra Ethernet port on your PC, and the other end of the cable to the Ethernet port on your IoT Core device.
 (Do this using an on-board port or an auto-crossover USB->Ethernet interface.)

 6. Wait for the OS to boot.

 7. Run the **Windows 10 IoT Core Watcher** utility (installed in step 2) in your development PC and copy your Raspberry Pi IP address by right-clicking on the detected device and selecting **Copy IP Address**.
+(Download tool from here: http://go.microsoft.com/fwlink/?LinkId=619755)

 	![windows-iot-core-watcher](Images/windows-iot-core-watcher.png?raw=true)